IonicaBizau/packy/README.md

 > Set default fields in your package.json files.

+This is useful to me especially to autofill my `author` and `license` fields, so I don't have to type my long name, email address and website each time when I start a new `npm` package.
+Yes, it bumps your productivity! :rocket:

 ## Installation

 You can install the package globally and use it as command line tool: